Minton Scholarship

 - can provide evidence of financial hardship

-- are enrolled, or intend to enrol, full-time in any of the following programs:
+- are enrolled, or intend to enrol, full-time in any of the following programs (including associated dual programs within the Faculty of Business, Economics and Law only):

 - Bachelor of Commerce.